-Puppies are prone to coccidia, a parasite that can be fatal in severe cases.
-Gardia, a parasite found in the intestinal tracts in dogs, can become fatal if not treated in a timely manner.
+Giardia, a parasite found in the intestinal tracts in dogs, can become fatal if not treated in a timely manner.

-This is an incredibly contagious disease that commonly attacks the intestinal system and less commonly attacks the pulmonary system, which can be fatal in young pups.
+This is an incredibly contagious disease that commonly attacks the intestinal system and less commonly attacks the pulmonary system.

-A list of bacteria that can affect your dog is long and full of names that are impossible to pronounce.
+The list of bacteria that can affect your dog is long and includes names that are impossible to pronounce.

-Some diseases and parasites can be transmitted through dogs and humans, which makes it important that you are aware of the symptoms in humans, as well as in dogs.
+Some diseases and parasites can be transmitted through dogs and humans — which makes it important that you are aware of the symptoms in humans, as well as in dogs.

 How To Treat Dog Diarrhea

 Even if your dog is experiencing only diarrhea, it is best to take them to the vet if it lasts for longer than a couple days.

 If your dog has multiple symptoms, then it’s much more urgent to see a veterinarian.